caglartunc/Oyku_Personal_page/Research1.md

 Quarterly.
 * Warren, D. E. & **Arkan, O.**, Promoting Effective Whistleblowing: The Role of Financial Incentives and Whistleblowing Retaliation.
-* Arkan, O., Preserving the image of the ethical organization: Impression management and whistleblowing.
+* **Arkan, O.**, Preserving the image of the ethical organization: Impression management and whistleblowing.
 * Warren, D. E. & **Arkan, O.**, How to reduce unethical behavior and promote voice: The role of moral ownership and perspective-taking.